Where do the tours depart from? All tours depart from the Kailua-Kona Pier, located in front of the King Kamehameha’s Kona Beach Hotel. See map.

 How long is the tour?
 50 minutes

 When are your regular departure times?
 Our typical schedule is 9:00, 10:00, 11:00, 12:15, 1:30 and 2:45.
 Click here to see our availability and book a tour.
 We also offer special charters, this schedule is flexible so give us a call if you would like to arrange a specific departure time and/or duration.

 Will I get seasick?
 Most passengers do not get sick, however as with any boat trip, the possibility is there.
 The beauty of our tour is that you are not stuck on a boat for an extended period if you should feel uncomfortable.

 Can we charter your boat for private use?

 Yes!!
-We are available for just about anything including sunsets, parties, memorials, dolphin viewing, seasonal whale watching…. we can cater, or you can bring your own goodies.
+We are available for just about anything including sunsets, parties, memorials, dolphin viewing, seasonal whale watching…. we can arrange a caterer, or you can bring your own goodies.
 Our view boxes can convert to tables for dining or pupus.
-Check out our page on Special Charters.
+Check out our page on Private Charters.

 How many passengers do you carry?
 We limit our trips to 24 passengers.
 This insures that everyone has a great view while seated on our comfortable cushioned benches.
 Every seat is a “window” seat with a view of the glassbottom, and you are welcome to move around the boat as you please and can go up forward to the bow for sun and photography.